m3g/CellListMap.jl/docs/src/neighborlists.md

 ```

 !!! note
-    - If two sets of coordinates are provide (i. e. `x,y`), the pairs between the sets are
-      obtained.
     - Here we illustrate the behavior of the functions in their second calls, to remove the
       effects of compilation on the allocation results.
     - The `cutoff` and `unitcell`  can be modified by providing additional keyword parameters